Al Jazeera journalist Ahmed Mansour is arrested in Berlin

-After the journalist was sentenced last year, Egypt did ask the international police body Interpol to seek Mansour's arrest, but according to Al Jazeera, the request was denied.
+After the journalist was sentenced last year, Egypt asked the international police body Interpol to seek Mansour’s arrest, but according to Al Jazeera, the request was denied.

-"I informed [the German police] that the global police organization has rejected Egypt's request and that I have this document from the Interpol to prove that I am not wanted in any charge," Mansour said.
+“I informed (German police) that the global police organization has rejected Egypt’s request and that I have this document from the Interpol to prove that I am not wanted in any charge,” Mansour said.

-The journalist said the charges and his conviction were "fabricated," and Al Jazeera characterized them as "a flimsy attempt at character assassination" against Mansour.
+The journalist said the charges against him and his conviction were “fabricated,” and Al Jazeera characterized them as “a flimsy attempt at character assassination.”

-German police confirmed that a journalist was arrested at the Tegel airport on Saturday afternoon, but declined to give the detainee's name.
+German police confirmed that a journalist was arrested at Berlin Tegel Airport on Saturday afternoon but declined to give the detainee’s name.

-Germany's federal police cited an Interpol request as the reason for the arrest.
+Germany’s federal police also cited an Interpol request as the reason for the arrest.